[Code 1991, § 1-1; amended 9-8-2020 by Ord. No. 20-17]

-The ordinances embraced in this and the following chapters and sections shall constitute and be designated the "Code of Ordinances, City of Fredericksburg, Virginia," and may be so cited.
+The ordinances embraced in this and the following chapters, sections and appendixes shall constitute and be designated the "Code of Ordinances, City of Fredericksburg, Virginia," and may be so cited.
 Such ordinances may also be cited as the "Fredericksburg City Code."

 [Code 1991, § 1-5]